rht-labs/practice-library/README.md

 # Moved

-## This Repo has now moved to https://github.com/openpracticelibrary/openpracticelibrary
+## This repo has now moved to https://github.com/openpracticelibrary/openpracticelibrary